 - Research the company.
 Check their website and search for company news and announcements.
 Look for an angle that will help you sell.
 Use that information in the meeting.
 If they’ve just come back from an industry exhibition for example, ask them how it went.

 - Google the person you are meeting.
 Read up on their background and look for places where they are quoted such as press releases and articles.
+You should be able to gather information from a range of sources including the company website, LinkedIn and Facebook.

 - You should be in charge of the timescales.
 When you book the meeting, tell them how much time you need and check how much has been allocated.